The Color Purple

 The blue whale might sing to us, What purple is passing you by?
 Go find the purple.
 Stop your fussing.
 Too cold, too hot, too snowy, too icy, too cloudy...

-sings the whale to us, This planet is just right.
+You know what?, sings the whale to us, This planet is just right.